When can you drive an unregistered vehicle legally?

-You can only legally drive an unregistered vehicle in Australia if you're heading out to get it registered.
-Any possible use requires that the vehicle is in safe working condition to venture out onto the road.
+You can only drive an unregistered car in Australia if you're heading to get it registered.
+Make sure you take the most direct route and go to the nearest convenient inspection station.

 Driving your unregistered vehicle to get it registered